w3c/src/src-prapi.md

 There might be multiple architectures for built-in payment method support, such as:

-* The browser plays the SRC role of the DCF.
-By doing so, the browser removes the need for the merchant-specified SRC-I to render the card list.
+* The browser plays (at least some roles of) the SRC-I. By doing so, the browser removes the need for the merchant-specified SRC-I to render the card list.
 This approach has several advantages:
    * The UX is built into the browser, reducing the burden on PSPs would would otherwise have to integrate into the Common Payment Handler.
    * Where user identity is known to the browser, it may be possible to create longer lasting sessions.
    * The user experience would likely be consistent across all card networks.